 David C. Stark

 David Stark is Arthur Lehman Professor of Sociology at Columbia University where he directs the Center on Organizational Innovation.
-He is also Professor of Social Science at the University of Warwick.
-His is also Stark uses a variety of methods to study problems of valuation, innovation, and observation.
+Stark uses a variety of methods to study problems of valuation, innovation, and observation.

-Stark is currently directing a major research project on Diversity and Performance: Networks of Cognition in Markets and Teams supported by a five-year Advanced career Award from the European Research Council.
-The project studies the network properties of cognition as organizations face three challenges of detecting error, allocating attention, and organizing innovation.
-As part of this project, he recently edited The Performace Complex: Valuations and Competitions in Social Life (Oxford University Press, 2020 in press).
-With Noortje Marres he co-edited Put to the Test: Critical Evaluations of Testing, a Special Issue for the British Journal of Sociology, 2020, forthcoming).
+Stark recently completed a major research project on Diversity and Performance: Networks of Cognition in Markets and Teams supported by a five-year Advanced career Award from the European Research Council.
+The project studied the network properties of cognition as organizations face three challenges of detecting error, allocating attention, and organizing innovation.
+As part of this project, he recently edited The Performace Complex: Valuations and Competitions in Social Life (Oxford University Press, 2020).
+With Noortje Marres he co-edited Put to the Test: Critical Evaluations of Testing, a Special Issue for the British Journal of Sociology, 2020).
+With Sheen Levine and Charlotte Reypens he published “Racial Attention Defecit,” in Science Advances (2021).

 In his book, The Sense of Dissonance: Accounts of Worth in Economic Life (Princeton University Press, 2011), Stark carried out ethnographic research in three distinct settings to study how organizations and their members search for what is valuable.
 Dissonance – disagreement about the principles of worth – can lead to discovery.
-On a related topic, he recently co-edited Moments of Valuation: Exploring Sites of Dissonance (Oxford University Press, 2015).
+On a related topic, he co-edited Moments of Valuation: Exploring Sites of Dissonance (Oxford University Press, 2015).

 Stark collaborated with art photographer Nancy Warner to publish This Place, These People: Life and Shadow on the Great Plains (Columbia University Press, 2014).